myb12/myb-stylish-watches-server/README.md

 * Make Admin API is secured with JWT Token.
 * User can order a product and this will also store data to the MongoDB server.
 * User can see all his/her orders.
-* User can delete any order from the client side and this will delete the the data from the MongoDB server also.
+* User can delete his/her order from the client side and this will delete the the data from the MongoDB server also.
 * User can give review and this will store the review also to the MongoDB server.
 * User can sign in with google.
 * User can sign up and sign in using email & password.